 In February 2018, we issued a series of 5% Convertible Promissory Notes (the "2023 Convertible Notes") in the aggregate principal amount of \$55.0 million.
 The 2023 Convertible Notes mature 5 years from the date of issuance.
 Each holder of a 2023 Convertible Note has the option, from time to time, to convert all or any portion of the outstanding principal balance of such 2023 Convertible Note, together with accrued and unpaid interest thereon, into shares of our Common Stock, par value \$0.01 per share, at a conversion price of \$5.00 per share of Common Stock (the "Shares").
 We may redeem all or any part of the then issued and outstanding 2023 Convertible Notes, together with accrued and unpaid interest thereon, pro ratably among the holders, upon no fewer than 30 days, and no more than 60 days, notice to the holders.
 The 2023 Convertible Notes contain customary events of default and representations and warranties of OPKO.
-We intend to use the proceeds of the 2023 Convertible Notes for general corporate purposes.

-The issuance of the 2023 Convertible Notes and the issuance of the Shares, if any, upon conversion thereof was not, and will not be, respectively, registered under the Securities Act of 1933, pursuant to the exemption provided by Section 4(a)(2) thereof, and we have not agreed to register the Shares if or when such Shares are issued.
+The issuance of the 2023 Convertible Notes and the issuance of the Shares, if any, upon conversion thereof was not, and will not be, respectively, registered under the Securities Act, pursuant to the exemption provided by Section 4(a)(2) thereof, and we have not agreed to register the Shares if or when such Shares are issued.